awsdocs/amazon-vpc-user-guide/doc_source/working-with-managed-prefix-lists.md

 ### VPC security groups<a name="prefix-list-vpc-security-group"></a>

 You can specify a prefix list as the source for an inbound rule, or as the destination for an outbound rule\.
-For more information about security groups, see [Security groups for your VPC](VPC_SecurityGroups.md)\.
+For more information about security groups, see [Control traffic to resources using security groups](VPC_SecurityGroups.md)\.

 **To reference a prefix list in a security group rule using the console**